Welcome to MusRef, a site devoted to music and dance bibliography and reference. The site consists of four main features:

 We are attempting to provide direct links to items in the bibliography that are available online.
 At this point in time we have provided links to online scans of print reference books in the public domain.
 These include books that were scanned as part of the Internet Archive and Google Books.
 We also provide links to articles and reviews found in JSTOR.
 Access to JSTOR resources requires authentication through an institutional license.

 The blog will be used as tool to inform interested colleagues in all aspects of music and dance bibliography and reference.
-We will post reports of progress on the Bibliography, Unpublished Bibliographies, and Facebook Network.
+We will post reports of progress on the Database, the MusRef Bibliographies series, and other relevent activities.
 Other threads of commentary will relate to online resources, new publications, and solutions to reference questions.

-This component of the site will be devoted to highlighting unpublished research and works in progress.
+This component of the site will be devoted to highlighting independent research and works in progress.
 Initially it will feature outstanding bibliographies produced by students in the graduate research methodologies class at Brigham Young University.
-It is certainly not meant to be an exclusive club!
+It is certainly not meant to be an exclusive club.
 We welcome submissions from other institutions and independent scholars.
-Send submissions to David Day at email@example.com.
+Send submissions to David Day at firstname.lastname@example.org.